+U2.1 Progression requirements

-- U2.1 To progress from one stage to the next a student must achieve 120 credits as specified for their registered programme at the appropriate level(s) for the stage (see the relevant programme specification and the Framework for Programme Design).
-These credits can be obtained by passing modules; by compensating failure in a limited number of modules with marks between 30 and 40%, or 10 and 40% in the award year (see "Compensation"); or by reassessment in a limited number of modules. - U2.1.1 The progression processes are run in the following order: assessment, compensation, reassessment, compensation.
+To progress from one stage to the next a student must achieve 120 credits as specified for their registered programme at the appropriate level(s) for the stage (see the relevant programme specification and the Framework for Programme Design).
+These credits can be obtained by passing modules; by compensating failure in a limited number of modules with marks between 30 and 40%, or 10 and 40% in the award year (see "Compensation"); or by reassessment in a limited number of modules.

+U2.1.1 Progression processes

+The progression processes are run in the following order: assessment, compensation, reassessment, compensation.
 If a student achieves 120 credits after any one of these processes, they will progress to the following stage.
-If, however, they fail to qualify for compensation or reassessment after failure due to the high load of failed credits, or due to not meeting the compensation rules even after reassessment, they will be deemed to have failed the stage. - U2.1.2 In addition, any supplementary progression requirements specified for their registered programme must be met. - U2.1.2a Progression at the end of stage 2 of integrated masters programmes requires that students meet a stage average higher than the pass mark for the modules contained in the stage.
+If, however, they fail to qualify for compensation or reassessment after failure due to the high load of failed credits, or due to not meeting the compensation rules even after reassessment, they will be deemed to have failed the stage.

+U2.1.2 Supplementary progression requirements

+In addition, any supplementary progression requirements specified for their registered programme must be met.

+U2.1.2a Progression at the end of stage 2 of integrated masters programmes requires that students meet a stage average higher than the pass mark for the modules contained in the stage.
 This stage average must be attained as the average of first attempt module marks and is set at 55.
 Progression at the end of stage 3 requires a stage average of 40 and additionally the rounded credit-weighted (not stage-weighted) mean over all stage 2 and 3 modules must be at least 50.
 These averages must be attained as the average of first attempt module marks.
-Students who do not meet these progression requirements will be considered for transfer to non-integrated masters programmes, subject to them having met the progression requirements for the Bachelor's alternative. - U2.1.2b Programmes subject to accreditation by Professional Standards and Regulatory Bodies may have additional requirements, such as higher pass marks and lower thresholds of compensation.
+Students who do not meet these progression requirements will be considered for transfer to non-integrated masters programmes, subject to them having met the progression requirements for the Bachelor's alternative.

+U2.1.2b Programmes subject to accreditation by Professional Standards and Regulatory Bodies may have additional requirements, such as higher pass marks and lower thresholds of compensation.
 Programme documentation should make it clear what the consequences are if a student meets normal UoY progression rules but fails to meet the PSRB requirements.
-These consequences may include transfer to a non-accredited programme of study or termination of the student's study. - U2.1.3 A student should only be considered for transfer to a different programme, if s/he has met the progression requirements plus any additional programme requirements relating to the new programme of study.
-This may entail having made particular module selections to meet PSRB or later pre-requisite requirements, where these are essential to meet the overall programme learning outcomes.
-Requests to transfer must be approved by the receiving department and by the Special Cases Committee. - U2.1.4 A student may only register for additional credit (more than 120 credits per year for UG and 180 for PGT) where this is expressly approved as part of the programme specification, or with explicit permission from the Special Cases Committee.
-Where additional credit is taken, it cannot be included in the calculation of any progression decisions or degree classifications, and as such it must be clear to both the student and the department which credit is additional and which is core. - U2.1.5 If an Exceptional Circumstances affecting Assessment claim is accepted on assessments at the end of a stage, but the student has met the necessary progression requirements using the affected attempts, the ECA Committee may allow a student to sit the assessments as if for the first time at the next available opportunity whilst pursuing the next stage.
-This is permitted in a maximum of 40 credits in a given stage.
-In this case only, the student will retain the better of the affected mark and the 'sit as if for the first time' mark for the sake of progression and award.
+These consequences may include transfer to a non-accredited programme of study or termination of the student's study.

-&lt;sup>7 Appendix M provides an overview of progression for undergraduate awards and integrated masters.
+9 Appendix M provides an overview of progression for undergraduate awards and integrated masters.